 - Pure Sequence: This will be your primary objective for playing Rummy.
 That is to score a combination of three or more cards of the same suit which are arranged in their order of ascendance.
 A key point to take note of is that the joker card should not be part of a pure sequence.

 - Impure Sequence: This is what you achieve, having failed to get a pure sequence.
 It consists of at least 3 or more cards of the same suit with a numerical arrangement of cards, but with one or more wild cards.

-- Card Points: In Rummy, the Jack, Queen and King each will earn you 10 points.
+- Card Points: In Rummy, the Jack, Queen, and King each will earn you 10 points.
 The remaining cards have a value equal to their face value.
 Wild cards, on the other hand, will cost you 15 points each while Aces will cost you a point.

-- Palpu: A name given to the next higher card of a similar suit.
+- Palpu: A name was given to the next higher card of a similar suit.
 This particular card also functions as a joker, but unlike the jokers, the holder of this card earns a bonus from every participant when the round ends.
 Usually, the holder of this card will receive 10 points from every player, and in case you hold two palpi, you’ll receive 25 points from each player.

 How to Play Indian Rummy

 The objective of the game is to have all the cards arranged in required sets or sequences.
 All that players need to do is form at least two sequences.
 The player who forms valid sequences and sets before the other players will become the winner of the game.

 The main rule for the Indian Rummy is that at least two sequences must be formed.
 Moreover, one of the two sequences formed must be pure in that it shouldn’t contain any joker cards.
 For example, 3, 4, 5 of the same suit of the card is a pure sequence.
 On the other hand, 3, 4 and a Joker is an impure run.